gbmhunter/blog/content/programming/operating-systems/linux/programs/find/index.md

 By default, `find` is recursive.
 It searches from the specified directory and looks in all sub-directories.

 By default, the search pattern uses glob-style pattern matching (not regex).
+However, regex can be supplied with the `-regex` option (more )

 ## Find File By Name